websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/staging/staging-ui-reference.md

 ![Create and manage templates for frequent publishing configurations.](./staging-ui-reference/images/16.png)

 You can also use a template when publishing a Page or content using the *Publish to Live* button in the Staging bar.
-See [Advanced Publication](#advanced-publication) for more information.
+See [Advanced Publishing](#advanced-publishing) for more information.

 ### Staging Configuration